bashtools/oc_session/README.md

 sessions.

 ## Installation
+1. Clone the repository: `git clone https://github.com/bashtools/oc_session`
-1. Ensure jq and glow are installed (`brew install jq glow` on macOS or `apt install jq` and `snap install glow` on Ubuntu).
+2. Ensure jq and glow are installed (`brew install jq glow` on macOS or `apt install jq` and `snap install glow` on Ubuntu).
-2. Run `make install` to copy the script to `~/.local/bin`, or place it manually in your PATH.
+3. Run `make` to copy the script to `~/.local/bin`, or place it manually in your PATH.

 ## Usage
 Run the script to generate a table of sessions: